onaygizem/bowling/README.md

 ```
 ### **Things that can be improved**
 - Error checks can be added for user input. (example: if user entered higher than 10 scores in a frame)
-- Negative test cases can be added to test if error cases are handled successfully.
+- Negative test cases can be added to check if error cases are handled successfully.